facebook/react/packages/eslint-plugin-react-hooks/README.md

 ```

 We suggest to use this option **very sparingly, if at all**.
 Generally saying, we recommend most custom Hooks to not use the dependencies argument, and instead provide a higher-level API that is more focused around a specific use case.

+### `checkAsyncFor`

+`checkAsyncFor` can be used to configure which of the checked effect hooks should be checked for async callbacks.
+This option accepts a regex to match the names of the effect hooks to check for async callbacks.
+Default: `/.*/` (= every checked effect hook)

 ## Valid and Invalid Examples